paulchernoch/feel/src/execution/engine-design.md

 When iterating through a list in a filter operation, two contexts must be pushed.

-  - Filter context - has properties "item", "item index", and "item list"
+  - Filter context - has properties "item", "item index", "item count", and "item list"
   - Item as context or empty context

 Since the filter expression may reference properties in the list item,